single-cell-genetics/XClone/docs/about.rst

 -----------------

 In the RDR module, XClone considers three CNA states about the absolute copy numbers: copy loss, copy neutral and copy gain.
-It takes the raw read or UMI counts as input and models the noise via a negative-binomial distribution.
+It takes the raw read or UMI counts (raw counts defaultly used for 10x scRNA-seq, log transformed counts for smart-seq data) as input and models the noise via a negative-binomial distribution.

 XClone BAF module
 -----------------